CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 2/RD_Ex2.md

+# Exercise 2: Implement App Governance and Create Custom Detection Policies in Microsoft Defender for Cloud Apps

+## Overview

+In this exercise, you will implement App Governance in Microsoft Defender for Cloud Apps to detect and investigate risky OAuth applications connected to your Microsoft 365 environment.
+You’ll begin by enabling the App Governance add-on and reviewing app permissions, usage patterns, and risk indicators.
+Then, you’ll create custom detection policies to monitor abnormal behavior, generate alerts for suspicious OAuth activity, and investigate connected apps for potential data exposure or misuse.

+## Objectives

+- Task 1: Implement App Governance and Risk Detection for OAuth Apps
+- Task 2: Investigate Alerts and Create Custom Detection Policies

 ## Task 1: Implement App Governance and Risk Detection for OAuth Apps

 In this task, you'll create a custom policy using App Governance in Microsoft Defender for Cloud Apps to detect high-permission OAuth apps, and then verify if incidents are triggered when such apps are detected.